NorfairKing/ab-notities/README.md

 AaC-Exc
 =======

-Excercise sessions of "Automata and Computability" (G0P84A).
+Exercise sessions of "Automata and Computability" (G0P84A).